SeanDaniels/structures-algorithms/docs/_topics/03-trie.md

 Nodes in a trie do not store a key value.
 Trie node's are defined by their position with the structure.

-The first structure I covered was a binary search tree.
-In that structure, a node contained two pointers.
-My understanding of a trie is that it can be built as an n-ary tree, meaning that each node can point to n child nodes.

 Typical trie node's have two primary components:
 - Some structure containing pointers to the node's children
 - A marker designating node as leaf